r1999-ron/datascience-jobSalary/README.md

 I went through and looked to see if the postings had python, r-studio, spark, aws, or excel listed and added those as features.

+## EDA
+I looked at the distributions of the data and the value counts for the various categorical variables.
+Below are a few highlights from the pivot tables.